Subscribe to our eNewsletterYou will receive an email with the confirmation link (check your spam folder if you do not receive the email)

 Through this process, students are exposed to parliamentary procedure, legislative processes, the complexities of running a municipality, and politics.
 Since the students selected are from among the best and brightest of the Loveland community, this process provides the future leaders of Loveland and other communities a small glimpse into the rewards and challenges of public service.

-The City of Loveland has hosted two year-long Management Fellows through the prestigious International City County Management Association (ICMA)’s Local Government Management Fellowship program.
+The City of Loveland has hosted three year-long Management Fellows through the prestigious International City County Management Association (ICMA)’s Local Government Management Fellowship program.
 This program is a highly competitive career development opportunity for recent individuals completing master’s degree work in public policy, public administration, or public affairs.

 Barfels-Waples Internship Program